Demeter2025/AndroVET/README.md

 ## CONTACT US

 This is a research open source project, feel free to use it and modify it as needed.
-If you find any problem executing AndroVET please contact us at researchmail016@gmail.com
-We will do our best to answer your questions.

 ## License

     Copyright [2025] [---------]